-Figure 3-2 The left side of the computer

-1. DC IN 19V jack

-4. Universal Serial Bus (USB 2.0 or 3.0) port

-- 2. LAN jack

-- 3. Universal Serial Bus (USB 2.0 or 3.0) port

-- 5. Optical disc drive

-- Provided with some models.

-DC IN 19V jack

-The AC adaptor connects to this jack in order to power the computer and charge its internal batteries.
-Note that you must only use the model of AC adaptor supplied with the computer at the time of purchase.
-Using the wrong AC adaptor can damage the computer.
+igure 3-2 The left side of the computer 6 (USB 2.0 or 3.0) 4.
+Universal Serial Bus (USB 2.0 or 3.0) port 5.
+Optical disc drive odels. pends on the mod el you purchased. power the c batteries.
+N of AC adap time of purc aptor connects to this jack in order to computer and charge its internal ote that you must only use the mode tor supplied with the computer at the chase.
+Using the wrong AC adaptor e the computer. has built-in megabits p ts you connect to a LAN.
+The adaptor support for Ethernet LAN (10 er second, 10BASE-T), or Fast N (100 megabits per second, (USB 2.0 or 3.0) odels. pends on the mod The AC ada power the c batteries.
+N of AC adap time of purc can damag This jack le has built-in megabits po

-LAN jack

-This jack lets you connect to a LAN.
-The adaptor has built-in support for Ethernet LAN (10 megabits per second, 10BASE-T), or Fast Ethernet LAN (100 megabits per second, 100BASE-TX).
-Some models are equipped with a Gigabit Ethernet LAN (1000 megabits per second, 1000BASE-T).
-Refer to Operating Basics, for details.